 Remember how happy you were before being deep in debt?
 Our One-Pay program can help get your debt under control and make your life happy again.
 Use our One-Pay program!
 Stop collection calls and get your debts into one easy monthly payment without being rejected for a loan or filing bankruptcy.
 If you are past due or just getting by, One-Pay can help you get out of debt fast. – Source

-The “One-Pay can help you get out of debt fast,” could have been been omitted or at least better qualified so people knew Chapter 7 was the fastest way out of debt.
+The “One-Pay can help you get out of debt fast” could have been omitted or at least better qualified, so people knew Chapter 7 was the fastest way out of debt.
 I blew that.

 Myvesta.org will serve as a good credit reference if you maintain a good payment record while on One-Pay.
 Many clients successfully purchase homes and cars while on One-Pay.
 We can even help you get a mortgage if you have a good payment history with us.

 - The Crisis Relief Team Program Was Eventually Disappointing.
 Our Crisis Relief Team (CRT) was designed to be a collaborative team to address difficult consumer situations.
-On the team we had staff members who were psychologists, Certified Financial Planners, attorneys, accountants, employment specialists, trained negotiators, and myself.
+We had staff members who were psychologists, Certified Financial Planners, attorneys, accountants, employment specialists, trained negotiators, and myself on the team.
 The CRT would evaluate the consumers’ situation and put together an extensive review of the situation with a proposed repayment plan that would allow the creditors to be repaid without bankruptcy.
 It would give the client a detailed step-by-step plan on what changes needed to be made and concessions obtained to avoid X where X was the thing they wanted to avoid.
 That was not always bankruptcy.

-While the consumer had been through a detailed process and in doing so had closely examined all of their options with our team, I just still wish that we’d had some legal authority to force those plans in place.
+While the consumer had been through a detailed process and, in doing so, had closely examined all of their options with our team, I still wish that we’d had some legal authority to force those plans in place.
 In hindsight, that authority was called Chapter 13 bankruptcy.
-Some of the clients that were not able to achieve those results were disappointed and so was I.
+Some of the clients who could not achieve those results were disappointed, and so was I.

 A Look at What I Think I Did Well

 - The One-Pay Application.
 The One-Pay (DMP) application was actually very good.
-One of the things I always insisted in doing was placing the terms and conditions for the program online so consumers could read them before giving up any personal information or even contacting us.
-The old online application has the link to the terms in it. – Source
+One of the things I always insisted on doing was placing the program’s terms and conditions online so consumers could read them before giving up any personal information or even contacting us.
+The old online application has the link to the terms of it. – Source

 We also gave people multiple ways to apply for the program to make it easy for them.
 They could do it online, by mail, or by fax.
 We made it easy so they could easily get our help when they were ready for it.

 - Voluntary Client Contribution.
-I think we did a good job of making people understand there was no fee for the service expected from them and asked for a voluntary contribution.
-We gave a suggested contribution but we helped people no matter how much they elected to give or none at all.
+We did a good job of making people understand there was no fee for the service expected from them and asked for a voluntary contribution.
+We suggested people donate a contribution, but we helped people no matter how much they elected to give or none at all.

 - A Wide Variety of Solutions.
-We offered a variety of hands-on and helpful services for people that had money troubles or worries.
+We offered various hands-on and helpful services for people who had money troubles or worries.
 That was a good thing.

 - Payment Tracking & Web Access.
-While it is ubiquitous today we always made every effort for our clients to have complete access to information and transparency about the current status of their payments.
-We were the very first group in the country to provide web access for debt relief payment history and we even went so far as to send payments via FedEx and put the tracking number online with the payment so the consumer could track it online as well.
+While it is ubiquitous today, we always made every effort for our clients to have complete access to information and transparency about their payments’ current status.
+We were the first group in the country to provide web access for debt relief payment history.
+We even went so far as to send payments via FedEx and put the tracking number online with the payment to the consumer could track it online.

 - Debt Chat.
-We had a full-time staff member that monitored the free and anonymous chat section of our site.
+We had a full-time staff member who monitored our site’s free and anonymous chat section.
 Hooray for Chatmaster Tina.